-Skills and capability in action:
+Skills and capability in action

-As Simon and Mary plan for retirement, part of a succession plan may involve mentoring Colin, Josh and Liz, while also supporting them to upskill.
-In this way they can gradually take over operation of the farm.
+As Darren and Jenna plan for retirement, part of a succession plan may involve mentoring Scott while also supporting him to upskill.
+In this way, Scott can gradually take over operation of the business.

 Attract new employees to address skills gaps